Achu-Worifung/quickMove/README.md

 pyautogui         for locating highlighted versebox on the screen pyperclip         control keyboard clipboard opencv            for pyautogui to have a confidence level when searching for image

+***disable clipboard history to avoid errors with  qapplication.clipboard